macaihu/work-doc/english/songoficeandfire/A_Clash_of_Kings.md

 dripped down into the fire.
 I stood at the foot of the Iron Throne in my white armor and white cloak, filling my head with

 thoughts of Cersei.
-After, Gerold Hightower himself took me aside and said to me, ‘You swore a vow to guard the king, not to
+After, Gerold Hightower himself took me aside and said to me, 'You swore a vow to guard the king, not to

 judge him.'
 That was the White Bull, loyal to the end and a better man than me, all agree."